-SAP Sybase IQ and Data Encryption – what is right?
+SAP IQ and Data Encryption – what is right?

-Here’s my take on encryption and what it really means in the SAP Sybase IQ world…
+Here’s my take on encryption and what it really means in the SAP IQ world… Side note, while all of this is option for SAP IQ (on-premise) it is required for the cloud variation of IQ called SAP HANA Cloud, data lake relational engine.

 Encryption is really the means to protect against unwanted access to data.
-For SAP Sybase IQ (IQ), though, this comes in many different flavors, from different access paths.
+For SAP IQ, though, this comes in many different flavors, from different access paths.

 First, you have network encryption.
 This will cover unwanted access to data in flight from server to client and back for those that happen to be sniffing the network packets.
 IQ transport layer encryption will cover all unwanted access to data in flight between client and server.
 That ‘in-flight’ can be the traditional over the network style or same host client server communication where it is done via shared memory or by only partially traversing the network stack.

 Second, you have the encryption of data in the database from someone who only has access to the storage.
 Call this ‘at rest’ encryption.
-This is implemented in IQ as full database encryption (FDE).
+This is implemented in SAP IQ as full database encryption (FDE).
+Generically, this is may be referred to as Transparent Data Encryption or TDE.
 It protects against a user who has solely has access to the storage and can somehow read direct from disk.
-FDE will guarantee that what is at rest on disk cannot be read by a program outside of IQ.
+FDE will guarantee that what is at rest on disk cannot be read by a program outside of SAP IQ.
+For more details see the following manuals and SAP Notes.

 Lastly, you have column level encryption.
 This is a surgical approach to at rest encryption as described previously where one simply encrypts the columns with sensitive data, not all columns.
 Column encryption also prevents unwanted access to sensitive data.
 Data access is still controlled by object permissions and role based access controls; you must have SELECT permission on the column to view it.
 A second security step is involved, though.
 The data that is read is gibberish unless the user possesses the key to unlock the encryption algorithm.
 If the user possesses the proper key, data can then be read in plain text for that user.